PrasunThapliyal/NHibernate01/NHibernate01/ORMWebAPI/ReadMe.txt

 	Add One-to-many relation from Movie to class ActorRole
 	Note: In 1-to-many relation, if Movie has 2 actors, NH fires 2 inserts for actors and then 2 updates for actors to update the FK
 		TODO: Could this be optimized so NH makes a single call to insert both the actors, and maybe likewise for the update call

+11 March 2020
+	OnePlanner's one-to-one mapping problem explained:
+	There is a 1-to-1 between Terminationpoint and Amptp, for eg The way it is modeled, an Id (oid) gets assigned to TP, and we (i.e. NH) use the same oid in Amptp to mean that they are 1-1 Then when we try to save, AmpTP save requires TP to be saved first, but somehow NH does not handle this well, and we get this exception:
+	MySql.Data.MySqlClient.MySqlException: 'Cannot add or update a child row: a foreign key constraint fails (`nhibernate01`.`onep_amptp`, CONSTRAINT `FK_C4980009` FOREIGN KEY (`oid`) REFERENCES `onep_terminationpoint` (`oid`))'